Abstract

 - load

-sessionVerifierto be authorized foraccountin the currentsessionVerifiersset and load the currentkeyRingHash; - require the account balance to cover the worst-case payload gas charge and
+keyRingHash, resolvesessionVerifierInstancethroughsessionVerifierInstances, requireverifier != address(0)and require the storedkeyRingHashto equal the currentkeyRingHash, and load the resolved verifier implementation address; - require the account balance to cover the worst-case payload gas charge and

 MIN_VALIDATION_FAILURE_FEE; - compute